khaihtruong/cosmos/README.md

 LLM Chat is a chatbot leveraging industry-standard LLM models (OpenAI, Gemini, Anthropic) to converse and capture patient's behavior in between therapy sessions.
 This allows clinicians to have a good understanding of their patients.

 ## TODO
+- [ ] Clarify on different workflows and states
 - [ ] User active chat should show both started and non-started chat
-- [ ] Add filtering/sorting order for rovider chat window / potentially rearrange order
+- [x] Add filtering/sorting order for rovider chat window / potentially rearrange order
 - [ ] CHeck if report generate per convo or per window
 - [ ] Add more informational for when creating new chat window
 - [ ] Adding model for report
-- [ ] Adding header, standardizing language across pages and chat creation - Matt
+- [x] Adding header, standardizing language across pages and chat creation
-- [ ] Navigation standardization, settings hiding, lock ability to recreate chat, showing inactive/past convo - Khai
+- [x] Navigation standardization, settings hiding, lock ability to recreate chat, showing inactive/past convo
 ## Quick Start for Mac

 ### Prerequisites